FACTS AND SUPPORT

 When children are fed responsively, they learn to look to their caregivers for emotional support and safety during feedings.
 Shared mealtime experiences allow parents and children to have space to enjoy eating together.

 Over the years, different professionals have used varying terms to refer to responsive feeding practices.
-Some of these terms include: child-led feeding, relationship-based feeding, cue-based feeding, and a Get Permission Approach to feeding.
+Some of these terms include: child-led feeding, relationship-based feeding, trust-based feeding, and cue-based feeding.

 What is pediatric feeding disorder?